gunnarpope/latex/README.md

     $ source ~/.bash_aliases

+## Editing Latex files using Vim
+Add this to your ~.vimrc file

+    set spell spelllang=en_us

+Within Vim, disable spell checking with:

+   	:set nospell

+Enable spell checking within Vim with:

+	:set spell

+Move forward to a misspelled word:

+	]s

+Move backwards to a misspelled word:

+	[s

+Offer suggestions to a misspelled word:

+    =z

+Then select the correct option.

 ## Using Atom for text editing
 Enable the Latex syntax highlighting by installing the following package in the terminal.
 I found these notes [here](https://atom.io/packages/language-latex).